Oxford Valley Mall: 21st century

 In 2006, the Strawbridge's store closed as a result of Federated Department Stores acquiring May Department Stores, with Boscov's taking over the former store.

 The Boscov's store closed in 2008 as part of their restructuring.
 On October 15, 2018, Sears announced that its store would be closing as part of a plan to close 142 stores nationwide as a result of the company filing for Chapter 11 bankruptcy.
 The store closed on January 7, 2019, leaving Macy's and JCPenney as the only remaining anchor stores open for business.

 In August 2019, a local news agency reported that Simon Property Group and multiple other related entities have proposed a plan to redevelop the mall and the surrounding property into a mixed use center, including the addition of a 600 unit high-end apartment complex in place of the former Wanamaker's and Boscov's anchor that would include studio to 2 bedroom units, a fitness center, indoor and outdoor common spaces, dog park, pools, full-time management, maintenance, and concierge services like dog walking on site.
 Other possible additions include new eateries, a lifestyle complex, new retailers, and refreshed office space.
 According to sources, an area of the parking lot will be used for the possible developments.

 In December 2022, the long-vacant Wanamaker's and Boscov's anchor building was demolished to make way for future redevelopment.

 In August 2024, the Atlee Square apartments, featuring 391 units, began to accept leasing applications.

-In November 2 2025 Walmart Announced that they will bulid a new Supercenter on the former Sears Site.
+These luxury apartments were eventually all finished on the former Wanamaker’s and Boscov’s anchor building site and opened.